This post is long and involves many issues, not all of which will apply to you, so use the headings to find the ones that fit your situation.

 - If you do review your estate plan documents, also review beneficiary designations and asset ownership to make sure everything is current and flows correctly to trusts, etc. See our post on asset ownership for more.

-- For Massachusetts residents, the exemption is now $2 million (as of January 1, 2023).
+- Step up – for Massachusetts residents, the exemption is now $2 million (as of January 1, 2023).
 This may affect your portability planning on income and estate taxes in an estate – see our post on using the step up in basis for planning ideas.

 Summary